finanalyst/raku-pod-render/RenderPod.md

 The renderer needs to take into account the output format, eg., html, incorporate non-default templates (eg., a designer may want to have customised classes in paragraphs or headers).
 The Pod renderer requires templates for a number of document elements, see TEMPLATES below.

 Essentially, a hash of element keys pointing to Mustache strings is provided to the renderer.
-The `Pod::To::HTML` and `Pod::To::MarkDown` modules in this distribution provide default templates to the `ProcessedPod` class.
+The `Pod::To::HTML2` and `Pod::To::MarkDown` modules in this distribution provide default templates to the `ProcessedPod` class.

 The renderer can be customised on-the-fly by modifying the keys of the template hash.
 For example, (using a Mustache template)